yomex96/DevOps-Assessment/README.md

   -var="private_subnet_cidrs=[\"10.0.11.0/24\",\"10.0.12.0/24\"]"
 ```

-Carefully review the plan output.
-Because the old resources were in `us-east-1` (which is down), Terraform correctly detects they are unreachable and plans to **create new resources** in `eu-west-1`.
-This is expected and correct — a fresh stack in the new region.
-The state file tracks these new resources going forward.
+Review the plan carefully.
+Terraform correctly detects the `us-east-1` resources are unreachable and plans to create new resources in `eu-west-1`.
+This is expected — a fresh stack in the new region.

-**Step 8 — Apply to the DR Region**
+**Step 8 — Apply to the DR region**

 ```bash
 terraform apply \